mickymao1110/CS195_Spring_2022/README.md

+CS 195 (Software Development Practicum)

-This repository is meant to be used in the "Remote Repositories" module of CS 195 at CCSF.
+This repository is meant to be used in the "Remote Repositories" module of CS 195 (Software Development Practicum) at CCSF.